rollkit/rollkit/store/store.md

 - `Height`: Returns the height of the highest block in the store.
 - `SetHeight`: Sets given height in the store if it's higher than the existing height in the store.
-- `SaveBlock`: Saves a block along with its seen commit.
+- `SaveBlock`: Saves a block along with its seen signature.
 - `GetBlock`: Returns a block at a given height.
 - `GetBlockByHash`: Returns a block with a given block header hash.
 - `SaveBlockResponses`: Saves block responses in the Store.
 - `GetBlockResponses`: Returns block results at a given height.
-- `GetCommit`: Returns a commit for a block at a given height.
+- `GetSignature`: Returns a signature for a block at a given height.
-- `GetCommitByHash`: Returns a commit for a block with a given block header hash.
+- `GetSignatureByHash`: Returns a signature for a block with a given block header hash.
 - `UpdateState`: Updates the state saved in the Store.
 Only one State is stored.
 - `GetState`: Returns the last state saved with UpdateState.
 - `SaveValidators`: Saves the validator set at a given height.